ccdxc/sw/nic/tools/ncc/DESIGN.md

     pre-extraction logic
     Other approach considered as 'post-extract' performs header extraction of headers in a state-A on every branch leaving that state.
-This approach is not used since it requires more TCAM/SRAM entries
+This approach is not used since it requires more TCAM/SRAM entries.
+Also when a variable len header is extracted, next lkp values must be loaded using current_offset + var_len_expression.
+This is not possible in the Capri hardware.
+Capri h/w does not provide a way to load from packet[current_ofset + var_len_expr]

 * Parser-Local fields: